Electro1207/Electro1207/README.md

 - 👋 Hi, I’m @Electro1207
 - 👀 I’m interested in DataScience, Ethical Hacking
-- 🌱 I’m currently learning DataScience
+- 🌱 I’m currently learning Python
 - 📫 How to reach me https://www.linkedin.com/in/aum-kulkarni-134253888456000000000000000/
 - ⚡ Fun fact: I do not have a CS or a relative engineering background, I'm from a management background which means I currently have both Managerial and Coding skills 👀